isomerpages/moe-cedarpri/_mk-at-cedar/Kindergarten Care.md

 The programme provides time and space for children to engage in play, exploration and discovery through a variety of specially designed modular activities (tinkering, cookery, sand and water play, dramatic play, outdoor and gardening).

-For more information, please visit [https://www.moe.gov.sg/preschool/moe-kindergarten/kindergarten-care](https://www.moe.gov.sg/preschool/moe-kindergarten/kindergarten-care)
+For more information, please visit&nbsp;[https://www.moe.gov.sg/preschool/moe-kindergarten/kindergarten-care](https://www.moe.gov.sg/preschool/moe-kindergarten/kindergarten-care)

 You can also refer to the following document.